Harvard Business School: Buildings

-Older buildings include the 1927-built Morgan Hall, named for J.P.
-Morgan, and 1940-built Loeb house, named for John L. Loeb Sr. and his son, (both designed by McKim, Mead & White), and the 1971-built Burden Hall with a 900-seat auditorium.
+Older buildings include the 1927-built Morgan Hall, named for J. P. Morgan, and 1940-built Loeb House, named for John L. Loeb Sr. and his son (both designed by McKim, Mead & White), and Burden Hall, a 900-seat auditorium completed in 1971 that served as the School's principal venue for large classes and events until it was decommissioned and demolished in the late 2010s.

+Interior of Klarman Hall, a 1,000-seat convening center at Harvard Business School.

+Klarman Hall, a large convening center located next to the Spangler Center on the site of the former Burden Hall, opened in 2018.
+The center, funded by alumni Seth Klarman's Klarman Family Foundation, was designed by William Rawn Associates and built by Walsh Brothers.
+The building provides roughly 80,000–120,000 square feet of space and a 1,000-seat auditorium that can host an entire M.B.A. class for conferences, performances and University-wide events.
+Its tiered seating and case-method acoustics are designed to support discussion in large groups, and the main hall features a curved fine-pitch LED video wall that can display multiple high-resolution sources for hybrid teaching and events.
+The demolition of Burden Hall allowed the creation of Burden Park, a landscaped open space that, together with Klarman Hall and nearby pavilions, forms a new southern gateway to the campus.

-In the fall of 2010, Tata related companies and charities donated $50 million for the construction of an executive center.
+In the fall of 2010, Tata Group-related companies and charities donated $50 million for the construction of an executive center.
 The executive center was named as Tata Hall, after Ratan Tata (AMP, 1975), the chairman of Tata Sons.
 The total construction costs have been estimated at $100 million.
 Tata Hall is located in the northeast corner of the HBS campus.
 The facility is devoted to the Harvard Business School's Executive Education programs.
 At seven stories tall with about 150,000 gross square feet, it contains about 180 bedrooms for education students, in addition to academic and multi-purpose spaces.

 Kresge Way was located by the base of the former Kresge Hall, and is named for Sebastian S. Kresge.
 In 2014, Kresge Hall was replaced by a new hall that was funded by a US$30 million donation by the family of the late Ruth Mulan Chu Chao, whose four daughters all attended Harvard Business School.
 The Executive Education quad currently includes McArthur, Baker, and Mellon Halls (residences), McCollum and Hawes (classrooms), Chao Center, and Glass (administration).

 Most of the HBS buildings are connected by a color-coded basement tunnel system which is open to pedestrian traffic.
 Tunnels open to maintenance workers only carry steam pipes to the rest of the campus, and connect Kresge with the Blackstone steam plant in Cambridge, via the Weeks Footbridge.